 Avaya Breeze APIs Capabilities

-Avaya Breeze provides the following API methods that enable client services to access the Avaya Breeze's capabilities:
+The Avaya Breeze Platform provides the following API methods that enable client services to access the Avaya Breeze capabilities:

 - Call Methods